kukulski/kukulski.github.io/_posts/2014-03-21-via-github.md

 ---
-layout:post
+layout: post
-title:via github
+title: via github
 ---
-the file naming format is important!
+is the file naming format important? (would 2014-3-21 have worked?) clearly, spaces after colons was key